Last updated: July 2021

 - Communicating the policy

 We are committed to providing the highest levels of customer service.
-It is equally committed to improving access to services and the quality of those services.
+And equally committed to improving access to services and the quality of those services.
 Customers should always know how they can make a complaint and that our procedures are easily accessible and well publicised.
 This policy sets out how customers can make a complaint, comment or compliment about council services.

 Every citizen is entitled to complain of acts or failures arising from administrative or operational action and expect redress.
 And, that all council staff and contractors are aware and knowledgeable of the policy and processes in place for customers to make complaints, comments and compliments.
 Equally, our Elected Members, in their role as leaders in the community, brings them into frequent contact with residents who have complaints, comments and compliments to make about the council.
 Their ownership and knowledge of the policy will enhance this community leadership role.